 Hungarian gambling websites are technically supposed to obtain licenses from the government, but most of the big brands have refused to do citing exorbitant fees and strange licensing conditions.
 The good news is you can still play wherever you want whether a site has a license or not.

-Best Hungarian Betting Sites
+Best Hungary Betting Sites

-Playing at unlicensed betting sites is not as risky as it sounds.
-The above sites are not rogue operations run by Somali pirates.
+Playing at unlicensed Hungarian betting sites is not as risky as it sounds.
+The above online betting sites are not rogue operations run by Somali pirates.
 These are legitimate gambling companies with licenses in other European countries.
 In fact, most of these are publicly traded companies complete with stockholders, boards of directors and hundreds of millions of Euros’ worth of gaming revenue.

 Of course, there are still bad apples out there and that’s why I recommend you stick with the big name brands.
 The big brands are not only safer but they’re also capable of accepting deposits in Hungarian forints via banking methods such as Abaqoos, Visa, MasterCard, Neteller, Skrill, Ukash, Click2Pay and wire transfers.

-Gambling Laws in Hungary
+Hungary Gambling Laws

 The past few years have been turbulent times for gambling in Hungary.
 From 1991 to 2011, the state exercised a monopoly over all forms of gaming inside the country.
 The Gambling Act of 1991 founded the state-owned gaming company Szerencsejáték Zrt. which has exclusive rights to offer sports betting and lottery games.
 The company also has interests in several land-based casinos.